Apache Beam: Portable Batch and Streaming Pipelines

 A session window uses AfterWatermark to fire on-time and AfterPane.elementCountAtLeast(1) for late data.
 When late elements arrive after watermark, the trigger fires once per element instead of once per window.
 Side effect outputs (BigQuery writes, Pub/Sub sends) accumulate duplicate actions.

 Mitigation: Use Repeatedly.forever(AfterWatermark(...)).orFinally(AfterPane.elementCountAtLeast(N)) to ensure one final fire.
-Design side effects to be idempotent or use exactly-once delivery guarantees at the sink.
+Design side effects to be idempotent since pipeline delivery guarantees differ from sink guarantees.

 Checkpoint corruption on DirectRunner